Under Armour All-America Game Roster 2019: List of Recruits and Top Prospects

 QB Roschon Johnson, Port Neches, Texas

-The 6'1", 203-pound Johnson is listed as a quarterback and defensive tackle, but he is clearly a signal caller at the next level.
+The 6'1", 203-pound Johnson is listed as a quarterback and defensive tackle, but he is clearly a signal-caller at the next level.
 Johnson has signed with Texas and he was also recruited by Florida, Ohio State, Oklahoma and Penn State.

-Johnson has a rocket arm and he can get the ball away quickly.
+Johnson has a rocket arm, and he can get the ball away quickly.
 He has the kind frame to easily gain weight and strength, and that will allow him to run through tacklers when he had to tuck the ball away and run.

 He has the ability to keep his eyes upfield and find the open receiver as his protection breaks down, and that could make him a special player at the next level.